Blog on caregiver, cleaning and health care related matters.

 Mar-15-2023 | aging in place, Alzheimer's Care, Caregiver job, Dementia Care, Elderly Care, In Home Care, Long Term Care, Polish Care Services, Senior Care Services,

 Long-term care is comprised of a wide range of support services provided over an extended time period.
 Long-term care is not limited solely to the elderly.
-Forty three percent of individuals requiring long-term care are younger than 65 years old, this may also include disabled young adults.
-The majority of recipients of long-term care are 65 years of age and older.
+Forty three percent of individuals requiring this are younger than 65 years old, this may also include disabled young adults.
+The majority of recipients of this care are 65 years of age and older.

 Temporary long-term care (weeks or months) may include: